EgoMem: Lifelong Memory Agent for Full-duplex Omnimodal Models

-\paratitle{Storage.} \modelname Level-1 stores the profile of each user in a key-value pair: the \textit{key} is two-folds, with one visual embedding vector $v_{f}^u$ for face verification and one audio embedding vector $v_{s}^u$ for speaker verification; the \textit{value} can be abstracted as a dictionary storing the users' name, personal facts, summary of previous dialogs, and preferences.
+In Level-1, $M$ contains only the profile information for each of its recognized users.
+Formally, it sets $c_t=\text{None}$ in equations \ref{eq1} and \ref{eq2}.
+The profile of each user in a key-value pair: the \textit{key} contains one visual embedding $v_{f}^u$ for face verification and one audio embedding $v_{s}^u$ for speaker verification; the \textit{value} is a dictionary storing the users' name, personal facts, summary of previous dialogs, and preferences.
+The operation flow of Level-1 \modelname is illustrated in Figure \ref{fig:level-1}.
+It is driven by the three component processes running asynchronously: the \textit{retrieval} process (Section \ref{sec:level-1-retrieval}), the \textit{omnimodal dialog} process (Section \ref{sec:level-1-dialog}), and the \textit{memory management} process (Section \ref{sec:level-1-manage}).